heypko/WebSysHomework/Lab4/README.md

 Also, in my old lab structure, I used a fake bullet for the single genre entry as opposed to using unordered list items.
 Thus, I ended up having to change the JSON Genre array structure (I read that arrays are unordered and can't be accessed by index) to a single value, so that I could just grab a single value that would be consistent with my lab 2 output.

 I learned (the painful and hard way) that my small decisions and corner-cutting from before will almost certainly bite me in the ass.
-I doubt I'll forget the importance of keeping unique IDs as unique, or the
+I doubt I'll forget the importance of keeping unique IDs as unique.
+In fact, just about everything from my lab2 assignment I did wrong will haunt my thoughts in the future.